zanemyers/Flybox/docs/overview.md

 ### 🐞 Known Issues

-- Email scraping is probably about 70% accurate
+- Email scraping accuracy is approximately 70%.
-- Some business pages are blocked or fail to load
+- Some business pages may be blocked or fail to load.
-- Requires headless mode in Docker and cannot debug playwright unless headless in docker
+- Playwright debugging is possible locally (headed), but not in Docker.

-## 📈 FishTales
+## 🐟 FishTales

 Parses, summarizes, and consolidates reports from various websites into structured summaries.